Vandesm14/stack/docs/src/introduction.md

 # Introduction

-Welcome to Stack!

-## What is Stack?

-*Stack is a highly dynamic stack-based language built in Rust.*
+*Stack is a dynamic, stack-based, [concatenative] programming language.*

 The goal of Stack is to be an **embeddable language** similar to that of Lua.
 Stack inherits many **metaprogramming** aspects from popular lisps such as Clojure, **out-of-the-box**.
 Stack allows the developer to manipulate the **code as data** at runtime without the need to learn separate syntax for macros. **What you see is what you get**.